I'm here. Roaming about, collecting my jar of hearts. ♡

 I began by ripping the pads up (cotton and plastic separately, mind you) and flushing it down the loo.
 Bad idea because it clogs the drain.
 I then started wrapping the pad in paper and storing it in a bin to dispose of later.
 But I had to wait until my whole period was over so that I can do it all in one go.
 And then this pile would start smelling and attract flies and worms.
 And then I try burying it only for my dog (or the neighbourhood thalagoya) to sniff it out and bring it to the front yard and make a massive mess on the lawn for me to clean up the next day before rushing to work!?
-Finally, I tried burning it because Jesus fucking Christ!?!
+Finally, I tried burning it because What the absolute frick!!?!
 But no, the material in it would only half burn (and the dog and the damn thalagoya happens anyway) so I had to put thinner on it to make it burn but that would also still leave some waste.
 And I just repeat to myself “It’s just once a month, don’t stress over it, just get it over it, and don’t think about it too much.”
 Since I moved, I don’t have a backyard and I wondered how the women who live in apartments / don’t have backyards dispose of it.
 I have never let anyone else apart from myself touch my own pads so no, throwing it out on to the garbage truck is not happening.

 Since I was interested in the cup, Sonal was keen on sending me a cup somehow all the way from India.
 It was only this year, in March too, that I finally stuck it in. -pun- Following is an IG post on the day I received the package including the breakdown of the cost involved in menstruating in Sri Lanka.
 You might detect a hint of uncertainty in my voice.
 But now that I have used it, my confidence and faith in this magical instrument evidently blows up in your face.